victorkirov/HaliteCSharpStarter/README.md

 * MapWidth [int] - the width of the playing grid
 * MapHeight [int] - the height of the playing grid
 * Turn [int] - the current turn

+## Using the Visual Studio Debugger
+If you would like to use the powerful, built in VS debugger to debug your code then this is one of the many solutions but it's the one I prefer and use most.

+1. Add a reference `using System.Diagnostics;` in MyBot.cs
+2. At the beginning of the main method in MyBot.cs, add the following line: `while(!Debugger.IsAttached);`
+3. Add a `-t` flag at the end of the execution of the simulation in runGame.bat to disable the timeout.
+4. Run the simulation.
+At this point the simulation should freeze on the initialisation of the bot.
+5. Ensure that you have set a break point somewhere in your code.
+6. In Visual Studio, in the toolbar click on `Debug>Attach to Process` and select MyBot.exe from the list
+7. Debug to your heart's desire.